 5. Step 5: Closing the Provider Concerns process

 Following evidence based improvement, the process will formally come to an end via the provider meeting and the relevant parties including the provider, and the CQC should be notified in writing by the chair.
-For consideration of a lessons learnt exercise, feedback will be reported to the South Tyneside SAB together with a summary report detailing the concerns, actions, risk management, outcomes and the effectiveness of safeguarding.
+For consideration of a lessons learnt exercise, feedback will be reported to the South Tyneside Safeguarding Children and Adults Partnership together with a summary report detailing the concerns, actions, risk management, outcomes and the effectiveness of safeguarding.
 Assurances should be made that adults and carers know how to raise any further concerns.
 It may also be helpful to agree a reviewing and escalation process

 Appendix 1: Provider Concern Process Escalation Flowchart

 Click here to view Provider Concern Process Flowchart